 The comprehensive course is six weeks long, and because the course is on line, you can join at any time and complete it in your own schedule.

 Check it out HERE.

-There is no easier way to brush up on your parenting skills, including resiliency, than this online course created especially for busy parents!
+There is no easier way to solidify the bonds with your children and brush up on your parenting skills than this online course created especially for busy parents!

 Click here for more information and to sign up.

 As always, if you have questions or comments, contact us.